gdmrw/BankApp/vulnerbilities.md

 **Exploitation Steps**:
 Review the database entries and observe that passwords are stored as plain text.

-**Mitigation**:
-- Encode passwords using SHA-256 before storing them in the database.
-- Utilize libraries such as BCrypt for stronger password hashing.
+**Secure Coding and Design Principles Followed**:
+- **Data Encryption**: Encrypt sensitive data to protect it from unauthorized access by planning to implement SHA-256 hashing for password storage.

 ### 3. CWE-79: Improper Neutralization of Input During Web Page Generation (Cross-site Scripting - XSS)